okekec/Starbucks-Final-Project/README.md

 In this project, we will be answering the following business questions:<br>
 1) Determine which demographic groups, i.e.age, gender and income groups, respond best to the offer types<br>
 2) Assess characteristics of the demographic groups who respond the least to offers<br>
-3) Build a model to determine what features affect a user's response to an offer<br>
+3) Build a model to predict what features affect a user's response to an offer<br>

 ## Project Components
+### Project Details
 The data is contained in three files:

--portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)
+-portfolio.json - containing offer ids and meta data about each offer (duration, type, etc.)<br>
--profile.json - demographic data for each customer -transcript.json - records for transactions, offers received, offers viewed, and offers completed -Here is the schema and explanation of each variable in the files:
+-profile.json - demographic data for each customer<br>
+-transcript.json - records for transactions, offers received, offers viewed, and offers completed<br>

+Here is the schema and explanation of each variable in the files:

 **portfolio.json**

--id (string) - offer id
+-id (string) - offer id<br>
--offer_type (string) - type of offer ie BOGO, discount, informational -difficulty (int) - minimum required spend to complete an offer -reward (int) - reward given for completing an offer -duration (int) - time for offer to be open, in days -channels (list of strings)
+-offer_type (string) - type of offer ie BOGO, discount, informational<br>
+-difficulty (int) - minimum required spend to complete an offer<br>
+-reward (int) - reward given for completing an offer<br>
+-duration (int) - time for offer to be open, in days<br>
+-channels (list of strings)<br>

 **profile.json**

-age (int) - age of the customer became_member_on (int) - date when customer created an app account gender (str) - gender of the customer (note some entries contain 'O' for other rather than M or F) id (str) - customer id income (float) - customer's income
+-age (int) - age of the customer<br>
+-became_member_on (int) - date when customer created an app account<br>
+-gender (str) - gender of the customer (note some entries contain 'O' for other rather than M or F)<br>
+-id (str) - customer id<br>
+-income (float) - customer's income<br>

 **transcript.json**

-event (str) - record description (ie transaction, offer received, offer viewed, etc.) person (str) - customer id time (int) - time in hours since start of test.
-The data begins at time t=0 value - (dict of strings) - either an offer id or transaction amount depending on the record
+-event (str) - record description (ie transaction, offer received, offer viewed, etc.)<br>
+-person (str) - customer id<br>
+-time (int) - time in hours since start of test.
+The data begins at time t=0<br>
+-value - (dict of strings) - either an offer id or transaction amount depending on the record<br>

+### File Description
+- Data zip folder contains the three datasets listed above<br>
+- Models folder contains the trained models in this project<br>
+- Notebook contains the python code used to execute this project<br>

+## Summary of the results
+In summary, here are the insights from the data which answers to the business questions:-

+- The 40-60 age range, Male, and the 40-60K income range respond best to offers<br>
+- BOGO was the most significant offer type that determined the success of an offer<br>
+- The total amount of a transaction plays a key role in determining whether a customer responds to an offer or not<br>
+- Social media was the most significant channel that determined the success of an offer<br>
+- The minimum required spend to complete an offer and membership days also determines the success of an offer<br>
+- The <20 age range, Female and the 100+K income range respond the least to offers<br>

+##  Acknowledgements
+This project was completed by me as part of the Udacity Data Scientist Nanodegree.
+Code templates and training were provided by Udacity.
+The data was originally sourced by Udacity from Starbucks.
+For more details about this project, visit [my blog post.](https://medium.com/@thanksgivingtogod94/how-can-starbucks-determine-the-effectiveness-of-their-campaign-offers-bb3e0375833e)